GradesK to 12

 Grades4 to 12

 In the ClassroomInclude Bing Fun as a link on your classroom computers and share the link on your class webpage.
 Have students try their skill on Sudoku and other logic puzzles to increase problem solving skills.
 Use the current news questions as a starting point for discussions in social studies classes.
 Ask students to choose one of the questions as a starting point for digging deeper into the topic.
 Have students share weekly podcasts discussing current topics and background information.
-Radionomy, reviewed here provides free podcasting tools.
+Spotify for Podcasters, reviewed here, provides free podcasting tools.

 Grades6 to 12